Research-IT-Swiss-TPH/dct-comparator/README.md

 ## Usage

-After installing the dependencies, you can use the form comparison tool via a Jupyter Notebook or a Python script.
+After installing the environment and dependencies, you can use the form comparison tool via a Jupyter Notebook or a Python script.

 ### Extract and manipulate XLSForm information